Murder Ballad (musical): Productions

 Murder Ballad had its world premiere Off-Broadway, where it was produced at Manhattan Theatre Club's Stage II theatre.
 The production opened on November 15, 2012, following previews from October 31.
 The cast included John Ellison Conlee, Rebecca Naomi Jones, Will Swenson and Karen Olivo.
 Originally scheduled to close on December 2, the production was extended by two weeks and closed on December 16, 2012.
 A cast recording was released.
 The production transferred to the Off-Broadway Union Square Theatre on May 22, 2013, following previews from May 7.
 It closed on July 21, 2013.
 Casting remained the same except for the departure of Karen Olivo, who was replaced by Caissie Levy.
 The production was nominated for the 2013 Lucille Lortel Award, Outstanding Musical, 2013 Off Broadway Alliance Award, Best New Musical and 2013 Outer Critics Circle Award, Outstanding New Off-Broadway Musical.

 The regional premiere took place at TUTS Underground in Houston, Texas in April 2014, with a cast featuring Lauren Molina, Steel Burkhardt, Kristin Warren and Pat McRoberts.

 Murder Ballad has its European premiere in Belgium on 9 March 2016.
 It was translated into Dutch and performed by muziektheater proMITHEus in Leuven, Antwerp and Ghent.

 The musical had its UK premiere at the Arts Theatre in the West End, with an opening night on 5 October 2016, following previews from 30 September.
 The cast featured Kerry Ellis as Sara, Ramin Karimloo as Tom, Norman Bowman as Michael and Victoria Hamilton-Barritt as the narrator (who was nominated for the Laurence Olivier Award for Best Actress in a Supporting Role in a Musical).
 The production received three nominations at the 2017 Whatsonstage.com Awards, with acting nods for both Karimloo and Hamilton-Barritt, and best video design for Laura Perrett.
 It played a limited run to 3 December 2016.

+In 2016, it premiered in Tokyo with Aya Hirano as Sara and Akinori Nakagawa as Tom.

 In 2017, Murder Ballad was presented in Argentina, featuring Florencia Otero as Sara, German Tripel as Michael, Patricio Arellano as Tom, and Sofia Rangone as the Narrator.

 2019 saw an Italian version, with lyrics translated and adapted.